 The funnel shows these four stages in a customer’s shopping experience, represented by four columns:

-Note: The Purchase Funnel doesn't include test orders.
+Note: The Purchase Funnel doesn't include test orders or the recurring revenue from subscription product or member area renewals.

-Viewed a Product represents the number of visits in which a visitor viewed at least one product.
-These areas count toward Viewed a Product:
+Viewed Product represents the number of visits in which a visitor viewed at least one product.
+These areas count toward Viewed Product:

 - Quick View